aexol-studio/react-pdf-editor/README.md

 ![](/src/assets/select2.png)

-3. Above Textfield you can use a rich text component to format block content.
+3. Above Textfield you can see rich text component.
+By using rich text component you can format block content.
 IT can be used to make it bold, italics, linked, or use other formatting.

 ![](/src/assets/select3.png)